 - Bradford Anticon Roofing Blanket

-This depends entirely on your own personal preference as functionally.
+This depends on your own personal preference as well as the nature of your space.
 Both these forms of bulk insulation are equally effective at insulating.
 The main difference is the way in which they are installed.

-Roll insulation can be ‘rolled’ out between the ceiling joists without needing to be cut into segments.
-This is especially useful for ceiling spaces that have few obstacles and a large space to work in (which are generally few and far between!).
+Roll insulation can be ‘rolled’ out between the roof joists without needing to be cut into segments.
+This is especially useful for roof spaces that have few obstacles and a large space to work in (which are generally few and far between!).

-Are You Retrofitting Ceiling Insulation Or Installing During A New Build?
+Are You Retrofitting Roof Insulation or Installing During a New Build?